raspberrypilearning/storytime/worksheet.md

 ## Using IDLE

-A great way to write your code and test it in intervals is to use a IDLE, a development application for Python.
+A great way to write your code and test it in intervals is to use IDLE, a development application for Python.
 You will be writing your code in Python 3.

 1. Load **IDLE3** by either double-clicking the desktop icon, or by clicking on the **Main Menu** followed by **Programming** and then selecting **Python 3**.